UmbertoFasci/UmbertoFasci.github.io/README.md

-This is a collection of my projects which are currently under development.
+This is a collection of my projects.
 Please feel free to browse through.